Exabyte-io/exabyte-benchmarks-suite/README.md

 ### Cases with similar configs

 If you want to add multiple cases with similar configs, put the shared config into a separate file and use it to generate cases to avoid  duplication.
 See [vasp-elb](cases/__init__.py) cases for more information.

-## Submit Benchmark Results

-Please submit your benchmark results to info@exabyte.io.
-We will verify the information and may ask the supplier to establish direct contact between the installation site and us to verify the given information.

-By submitting your benchmark results you agree to the following terms and conditions:

-1. To the best of your knowledge, the information you provide is correct, complete and accurate.

-2. You acknowledge and agree that the decision to include or not include your data into our reports is not subject to judicial review.

-3. Exabyte with or without prior notice and with or without reason adjusts the reports.
-This process and decision is not subject to judicial review.